 2 tsp powdered green tea (a skin toner, cell regenerator and full of antioxidants)

 Blend the oats and the green tea together and store in a glass jar.
 To use, scoop out a teaspoon into the palm of your hand, wet your other hand and drip some water onto the oat mixture.
 Rub together to lather up and massage into your skin.
 Then rinse off and apply moisturiser as usual.
-Your skin will feel soft, smooth and awake!
+Your skin will feel soft,

 This ‘mud tub’ is a great way to incorporate all the benefits of clay, vitamin C and botanicals in one swoop.